facebook/create-react-app/documate/docs/debugging-tests.md

 There are various ways to setup a debugger for your Jest tests.
 We cover debugging in Chrome and [Visual Studio Code](https://code.visualstudio.com/).

+> Note
+>
-> Note: debugging tests requires Node 8 or higher.
+> Debugging tests requires Node 8 or higher.

 ## Debugging Tests in Chrome